ArturBrito/auth/README.md

 "IEncrypter": FirebaseEncryptorAdapter,
 "IUserRepository": FireBaseUserRepository,
 "ISetupDb": SetupDbFirebase,
 "IPasswordManager": PasswordDummyAdapter,
 "IRefreshTokensStore": InMemoryRefreshToken, // can be used with RedisRefreshToken "ISetupRefreshTokenStore": SetupDbInMemory // can be used with SetupRedis

+# Firebase with mongo
+"IVerifyToken": VerifyToken,
+"IEncrypter": FirebaseEncryptorAdapter,
+"IUserRepository": UserFirebaseWithMongoRepository,
+"ISetupDb": SetupDbFirebaseMongo,
+"IPasswordManager": PasswordDummyAdapter,
+"IRefreshTokensStore": InMemoryRefreshToken, // can be used with RedisRefreshToken "ISetupRefreshTokenStore": SetupDbInMemory // can be used with SetupRedis